- May 7, 2022

 “Data processing at the edge of the network” – or Edge computing – should become widespread.

 The analysis of data closer to the object, and no longer in the Cloud, does indeed offer advantages.
 5G antennas would then play the role of micro-datacenters.
-At a time when cybersecurity is a key issue, having your data on site, without unnecessary flows and nearby, is no longer secondary!
-“Today, business processes are centered on the Cloud, but we believe that they will move to the edge, and that there is a leadership position to take on Edge IA”, had specified, Jérôme Sandrini, during the last Mobile World Congress.
+At a time when cybersecurity is a key issue, having your data on-site, without unnecessary flows and nearby, is no longer secondary!
+During the recent Mobile World Congress, Jérôme Sandrini highlighted a compelling vision for the future of business processes.
+While acknowledging the current centralization of business processes on the Cloud, he expressed a belief that a significant shift is on the horizon, with processes gradually moving towards the edge.

 The French consulting firm Aster Fab estimated that 9% of data was processed by Edge computing worldwide in 2020… A rate that could reach 75% in 2025!